KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.cloud-interfaces/content/kolibri-ecosystem/kolibri-desktop-issues.md

     main:
         parent: kolibri-ecosystem
         weight: 3
+toc: false
 ---

-## Known limitations
-- It is not possible to use Series30-transmitters directly like in the CCS30 tool.

-# Known issue with Microsoft Antivirus Defender
+## Known issue with Microsoft Antivirus Defender
 For some unknown reasons and starting from 12.
-January 2021 (Microsoft's patch day)[https://www.thezdi.com/blog/2021/1/12/the-january-2021-security-update-review] some customer experience problems with KOLIBRI Desktop when storing data to the local hard disk due to the AntiVirus Defender deleting the data instantly.
+January 2021 [Microsoft's patch day](https://www.thezdi.com/blog/2021/1/12/the-january-2021-security-update-review) some customer experience problems with KOLIBRI Desktop when storing data to the local hard disk due to the AntiVirus Defender deleting the data instantly.

 #### Effects
 ### When using the "Live Measurement" the SW crashes